Country or Region | |

 Authorization of health professional(s)Yes Number and cadre of health-care professional authorizations required

 While by law, only one medical registered practitioner is required to assess if a termination of pregnancy is, it is suggested that in a Government Hospital setting, two doctors, one of whom is a specialist, should concur on the termination of Pregnancy.
 For mental health reasons, an opinion from a psychologist or psychiatrist is not needed unless it is deemed necessary by the attending doctor i.e. because of severe depression or suicidal risk.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Third-party authorization should not be required for women to obtain abortion services.
-The requirement for authorization by hospital authorities may violate the right to privacy and women’s access to health care on the basis of equality of men and women.
-Safe Abortion Guidelines, § 4.2.2.2.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Third-party authorization requirements are incompatible with international human rights law, which provides that States may not restrict women’s access to health services on the ground that they do not have the authorization of husbands, partners, parents or health authorities, because they are unmarried, or because they are women.
+The Abortion Care Guideline recommends that abortion be available on the request of the woman, girl or other pregnant person without the authorization of any other individual, body or institution.
+Abortion Care Guideline § 3.3.2.
+Source document: WHO Abortion Care Guideline (page 81) |

 Parental consent required for minorsYes Can another adult consent in place of a parent?Yes Age where consent not needed